FrancoVazza/JULIA/COVID19/README.md

-Simplistic monte-carlo model for the spread of the COVID19 virus in Italy (starting from Feb.21st).
+Simplistic monte-carlo model (~SIR like model) for the spread of the COVID19 virus in Italy (starting from Feb.21st).

 The Julia code requires Julia v.1.0+ and a bunch of packages (see beginning of the macro).